The Rodney Coast Challenge multisport course description is as follows:

 This is a rough gravel road.
 Be fair to your competitor and give them a fair go.
 The following route is the quickest: Exit car park, return down Makarau Road to SH16 travel via Kaukapakapa, Kahikatea Flat Road and Pine Valley Road.
 Take Motor way extension north to avoid Silverdale and Orewa.
 Travel past Wenderholm Regional Park to Puhoi turn off on the left.
 This drive takes approximately 45 to 50 minutes

-DO NOT PANIC – a better than average mountain biker will take 55 minutes to ride the courseAt Puhoi, after 8.30 AM vehicles must not cross over the bridge opposite the pub, to avoid congestion with Mountain Bikes.
+At Puhoi, after 8.30 AM vehicles must not cross over the bridge opposite the pub, to avoid congestion with Mountain Bikes.
 If kayaks need to be carried to rear of the park it is best to drop these off before the race starts.
 Kayak transition will be manned from 5:30 AM

-CARS MUST NOT DRIVE ON THE GRASSWENDERHOLM REGIONAL PARK
+CARS MUST NOT DRIVE ON THE GRASS

 Obey Park speed restrictions please